Bytes

 Conclusion

-The UNIQUE constraint was a great success and allowed the company to increase the participation in their loyalty program.
+The UNIQUE Key in SQL was a great success and allowed the company to increase the participation in its loyalty program.
 It also provided customers with the assurance that their loyalty rewards were safe and secure.

 1. Use UNIQUE constraints to ensure that no duplicate values are entered in specific columns or groups of columns.